j6s/shape-up-downloader/README.md

 This will create a `shape-up.html` file in your current directory.
 That's it.

-## Docker way
+### Docker way

 There is a way to not deal with php at all.
 For that it is enough to have docker engine installed.

 Usage
 ```
-docker build -t shapeup .
-docker run -it --rm -v $(pwd)/output:/app/output shapeup epub
+docker run -it --rm -v $(pwd)/output:/app/output thej6s/shape-up-downloader

 ```
-On the go it downloads singe html and converts it to the format chosen.
-All the available formats are there https://manual.calibre-ebook.com/generated/en/ebook-convert.html.
-The approach has been tested with azw3, fb2 and epub options
+This will create a `shape-up.html` file in ./output directory